ludgergoeminne/organAging/README.md

 This repository accompanies our manuscript "Plasma protein-based organ-specific aging and mortality models unveil diseases as accelerated aging of organismal systems".
 The repository contains all required code to reproduce the analyses for our manuscript in *Cell Metabolism* (see https://doi.org/10.1016/j.cmet.2024.10.005).
 If you make use of anything in this repository, please kindly make a reference to our manuscript.

-**Important:** the published version of our article is available for free until December 21st 2024, if you access it through this link: https://authors.elsevier.com/c/1k1Jj5WXUlWkYn.

 ## Overview of the repository

 This repository contains the following main folders: